david22swan/content-and-tooling-team/content/blog/updates/2022-05-09-status-update.md

 ## New Module / Gem Releases

-The following modules were released this week:
+The following modules were released since our last update:

 - [`puppetlabs-docker`][puppetlabs-docker] (`4.2.1`)
 - [`puppetlabs-java`][puppetlabs-java] (`8.0.0`)